Rules for the 2023 Major League Show Jumping Series

 - Mandatory Participation and Entries: Each team will be required to participate at every event including the finals.
 There will be a penalty for a team that does not send three athletes to an event which will be covered in detail and standard in all team contracts.

-- Season: Seasons will begin April 1 and end December 31.
+- Season: The 2023 season will begin 7 days before the first event and end December 15.
 Events will be announced upon approval and in compliance with the FEI Jumping Rules Art.
 200.8 which state that CSI5* Events shall be approved by the FEI Secretary General two years prior to the year in which the Event is to take place.

 - Number of Events: The league will consist of at least 7 events in Canada, Mexico and the United States.
 The maximum number of events is 15.
 The Events are to be included in the FEI Calendar in accordance with the FEI Jumping Rules.
 In the event the league will not run, the FEI and MLSJ stakeholders will be informed by December 31 of the prior year.

 - Events: The events hosting the League will have signed hosting agreements.
 The League team competition will be a feature competition.
 Events will be required to run at the FEI 5* level and run in accordance of FEI 5* rules.

 - Mandatory Attendance: Teams will be required to compete at each of the events scheduled.
 National federations to submit entries of athletes and horses.
 There will be a penalty to a team who does not send three athletes to an event which will be covered in detail in the team contracts.

 3. Participation in A MLSJ League Event

 - There will be a maximum of 8 registered teams participating in the MLSJ Season.
 All of the registered teams must be invited to all MLSJ events.
 The League can run with a minimum of 5 registered teams and a minimum of 7 events if necessary.